 Natura is a Brazilian manufacturer and marketer of beauty products, household, and personal care, skin care, solar filters, cosmetics, perfume and hair care products, sold through representatives and in more than 3,200 stores in 70 countries around the world.
 Founded in 1969, Natura is now the largest Brazilian cosmetics company.

 Natura’s R&D scientists study each ingredient to understand how to extract the maximum benefits for skin and hair.
 They work directly with more than 30 local communities in the Amazon region—including more than 300 families—to help them develop sustainable business models that benefit the forest.

 Natura runs a streaming architecture built on Kafka and Spark that supports about 400,000 messages per day, with some clusters running 40 long batches per day.
 Natura uses a mix of databases to match various use cases, including document and key-value scenarios.
 For key-value uses cases, Natura initially ran Cassandra.
 However, they encountered a number of significant performance issues, many of which were caused by Java and its associated garbage collection.

-“With Scylla, we’re seeing better performance, saving a lot of money, getting great support, and there’s no more JVM.”
+“With ScyllaDB, we’re seeing better performance, saving a lot of money, getting great support, and there’s no more JVM.”